Black-Thor/CV/Readme.md

 </ul>

 ## 💼 Work experience

+**IT application manager @<a href="https://group.bnpparibas/" target="_blank">BNP Paribas - Belgium</a> (June 2025 - On Going)**

+As an IT Application Manager, I was responsible for ensuring the reliability, performance, and security of internal business applications in a production environment.
+My work focused on automation, observability, and lifecycle management to maintain operational excellence and continuous service availability.

+**Responsibilities**:

+- **Application Support & Maintenance**:
+  - Provided operational support and ensured smooth running of production applications.
+  - Monitored and troubleshooted application issues using **Batch**, **Shell**, **GraphTalk**, and **Talend**.
+  - Performed data corrections and extractions directly in production using **Oracle SQL**, **GraphTalk AIA**, and **MS Access**.

+- **Automation & Deployment**:
+  - Automated deployment pipelines and patch management using **Ansible**, reducing manual interventions and improving reliability.
+  - Streamlined repetitive operational tasks and enhanced productivity through automation.

+- **Monitoring & Observability**:
+  - Designed and implemented **dashboards** to improve system observability and performance visibility.
+  - Established performance indicators to support proactive incident management.

+- **Obsolescence & Vulnerability Management**:
+  - Managed software lifecycle, ensuring updates and security compliance for internal applications.
+  - Updated and maintained IT assets in the configuration management system to track obsolescence levels.

+- **Process Optimization & Project Automation**:
+  - Developed automated workflows for project and task management using **Power Automate** and **Microsoft Planner**.
+  - Delivered maintainable and scalable automation solutions to support production teams.

 **SRE / IT application manager @<a href="https://worldline.com/fr-fr/home" target="_blank">Worldline</a> (September 2021 - September 2024)**

 As an Site Reliability Engineer at Worldline, I was responsible for managing infrastructures and turnkey solutions for several key clients of the company, including the Legal and Administrative Information Department, the Administrative and Financial Services Department, and the public service concession Bloctel for the Directorate General for Competition, Consumer Affairs, and Fraud Control.